AdaCore/spark2014/lrm/source/packages.rst

 In the body of a package the constituents of the refined ``state_name``, the refined view, has to be used rather than the abstract view of the ``state_name``.
-Refined global, dependency, pre and post aspects are provided to express the refined view.
+Refined global, depends, pre and post aspects are provided to express the refined view.

-In the refined view the constituents of each ``state_name`` have to be initialized consistently with their appearance or omission from the Package Dependency or Initializes Aspect of the package.
+In the refined view the constituents of each ``state_name`` have to be initialized consistently with their appearance or omission from the Package Depends or Initializes aspect of the package.

 Refined State Aspect